DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-10-07-linking-partnerships-with-accreditations.md

 ## Problem we are trying to solve

 Partnerships currently record the accredited provider and the training partner.
 They do not always show which accreditation the partnership operated under.

-This approach creates gaps when we need to explain why a provider could legally partner, how coverage has changed over time, and whether a partnership remains valid after an accreditation changes or ends.
+This approach creates gaps when we need to explain why:

+- a provider could legally partner with a training provider
+- how coverage has changed over time
+- whether a partnership remains valid after an accreditation changes or ends

 ## Why we did this